 (b) in the case of the mining or milling of radioactive ores, including mineral sands, in accordance with the requirements of the publication entitled “Code of Practice and Safety Guide for Radiation Protection and Radioactive Waste Management in Mining Mineral Processing (2005)” published by the Australian Radiation Protection and Nuclear Safety Agency in 2005.

-[Regulation 27 amended in Gazette 15 Mar 1991 p.
+[Regulation 27 amended: Gazette 15 Mar 1991 p.
 1127; 22 Jul 1997 p.
 3822; 17 Aug 2010 p.
 4046.]

 28. Conditions on registration of premises